rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 <a name="6.235.33.1">6.235.33.1</a> If publisher-issued hand coloring has been recorded as [Color content](/DCRMR/phys-desc/Color-content/), make a note to indicate that the resource was hand colored before distribution (see [6.23.213.4](/DCRMR/phys-desc/Color-content/#6.23.213.4)).
 Record the evidence used to determine that the hand coloring was applied before distribution, if it is not recorded in another part of the description.

 >Example:
->Details of color content: <CITE>With hand colored wood engravings, as issued</CITE>
+>Details of color content: <CITE>With hand-colored wood engravings, as issued</CITE>
 >Color content: <CITE>hand colored</CITE>
 >(*Comment*: Title contains statement “with brightly-colored pictures”)